City of Pocatello COVID-19 Resources

 Limited Services and Facility Access

-With Governor Brad Little giving the State of Idaho the go-ahead to move to Stage 3 of reopening, City of Pocatello departments and services will be making the following changes beginning June 1, 2020.
+After getting the green light from Governor Brad Little to move to Stage 4 of Idaho’s reopening, City of Pocatello departments will be making the following changes to their operations beginning June 13, 2020.

 - Cemetery Office (open to the public)